TREASURIES-U.S. bond prices mostly flat ahead of supply

 By Sam Forgione

-NEW YORK, March 10 (Reuters) - U.S. Treasuries prices were roughly unchanged on Monday ahead of U.S. government debt auctions this week that are expected to attract buyers after a drop in benchmark bond prices.
+NEW YORK, March 10 (Reuters) - U.S. Treasuries traded mostly flat on Monday ahead of debt auctions this week with no new U.S. economic data on tap for now.

-The Treasury will sell $64 billion in new coupon-bearing debt this week, including $30 billion in three-year notes, $21 billion in 10-year notes and $13 billion in 30-year bonds.

-“People are taking a breather and waiting to buy into supply,” said Justin Hoogendoorn, fixed income strategist at BMO Capital Markets in Chicago.

-Hoogendoorn said the auctions should do “pretty well” given reduced prices on benchmark bonds.
-The yield on the benchmark 10-year U.S. Treasury note rose 18 basis points to 2.79 percent last week.
+Yields were roughly unchanged after hitting their highest levels in six weeks on Friday on stronger-than-expected jobs data.
+A lack of new U.S. economic data drew investors’ attention to upcoming bond auctions.
+Traders said the auctions are likely to attract buyers after last week’s dip in prices.

+“The backup in yields thus far is going to create decent demand,” Guy LeBas, chief fixed income strategist at Janney Montgomery Scott in Philadelphia.
 Bond yields move inversely to their prices.

+The government will sell $64 billion in new coupon-bearing debt this week, including $30 billion in three-year notes, $21 billion in 10-year notes and $13 billion in 30-year bonds.

 Prices on benchmark 10-year U.S. Treasuries were last up 3/32 to yield 2.78 percent.
-That yield was down just slightly from last Friday, when the 10-year yield traded at 2.79 percent.
+That level was down just slightly from last Friday, when the 10-year yield traded at 2.79 percent.

 Traders said the slight gain in benchmark Treasuries came after data on Saturday showed China’s exports unexpectedly tumbled 18 percent year-on-year in February, swinging the trade balance into deficit and adding to fears of a slowdown in the world’s No. 2 economy.